Most Iconic Fashion Movies to Watch in 2023 on Netflix, Amazon Prime, & Beyond!

 In Vogue: The Editor’s Eye

-After Condé Nast took over in 1909, things changed, with photography introduced and fashion becoming the focal point of the weekly.
+After Condé Nast took over in 1909, things changed, with photography introduced and fashion becoming the weekly focal point.

 Of course, the publication eventually became a monthly paper riding the social tides and political changes, slowly becoming the magazine we know today.

-A brief flip through the pages of the magazine’s editorial history, particularly the women whose influence and determination not only allowed the magazine to stay relevant but maintain its position at the forefront of its many competitors.
+A brief flip through the pages of the magazine’s editorial history, particularly the women whose influence and determination allowed the magazine to stay relevant and maintain its position at the forefront of its many competitors.

 Picture Me: A Model’s Diary